alessitomas/OCaml_ETL/README.md

 - [x] Document all functions using docstring format.
 - [x] Provide an additional output containing the average revenue and taxes paid, grouped by month and year.
 - [x] Generate comprehensive test files for pure functions.

+### Bônus delivables

+- [x] Deployed an API that serves data over the internet.
+- [x] Parsed a request request into Json.
+- [x] During development found erros in the CSV library documentation and created an issue reporting it.